Open benchmark · 2026-05 snapshot

 02

-Single executor base modelclaude-opus-4-6.
-A framework tuned for Sonnet or Haiku could rank differently.
+Single executor base modelclaude-opus-4-7.
+A setup tuned for Sonnet or Haiku could rank differently.

 03